chocolatey/boxstarter.org/input/creatingpackages.md

 - Create some shortcuts in the taskbar for common applications
 - Copy your console configuration file with your favorite settings
 - Install some Visual Studio extensions from the Visual Studio gallery
-- Install all critical windows updates
+- Install all critical Windows Updates

 ## Boxstarter ChocolateyInstall Considerations

 Boxstarter can run any Chocolatey package and any valid PowerShell inside that package.
 However, there are a few things to consider that may make a Boxstarter Chocolatey package a better installation experience.

 - Boxstarter Chocolatey packages should be repeatable.
 This is especially true if you anticipate the need to reboot.
 When Boxstarter reboots, it starts running the package from the beginning.
 So ensure that there is nothing that would cause the package to break if run twice.
 - If you have several Chocolatey packages that you want to install during the Boxstarter session, it is preferable to call choco install directly from inside your ChocolateyInstall instead of declaring them as dependencies.
-This is because Boxstarter cannot intercept Chocolatey dependencies so those packages will not have any reboot protections.
+This is because Boxstarter cannot intercept Chocolatey dependencies, so those packages will not have any reboot protections.
 - Do not use `Restart-Computer` or any other command that will reboot the computer.
-Instead use `Invoke-Reboot`.
-This will allow Boxstarter to get things in order first so that after the machine recovers from the reboot, Boxstarter can log the user back in and restart the install script.
+Instead, use `Invoke-Reboot`.
+This will allow Boxstarter to get things in order first so that after the machine recovers from the reboot, Boxstarter can log the user back in and restart the installation script.

 ## Packing your Package .nupkg